Return to Main Page

 ID Keys: Brownish-gray upperparts, light buff underparts with streaks on the chest

 American Pipits are formerly known as the "Water Pipit", and they are often found near water sources.
-In migration in South Dakota, beaches, gravel roads cutting through wetlands and lakes, and rocky rip-rap alone lake shorelines are some of the best locations to find them.
-The species is also found in the eastern Hemisphere, where they are known as the "Buff-bellied Pipit"
+In migration in South Dakota, beaches, gravel roads cutting through wetlands and lakes, and rocky rip-rap along lake shorelines are some of the best locations to find them.
+The species is also found in the eastern Hemisphere, where they are known as the "Buff-bellied Pipit".

 Mostly insects.
 Will also eat seeds, especially those wintering inland.